bkdotcom/SimpleCache/CONTRIBUTING.md

 Where applicable, new features should follow the existing model of wrapping them around a KeyValueStore object, which is in turn also a KeyValueStore.
-Like how an adapter can be wrapped inside a StampedeProtected, which can in turn be wrapped inside a TransactionalStore.
+Like how an adapter can be wrapped inside a StampedeProtected, which can in turn be wrapped inside a Transactional.
 This keeps functionality nicely isolated (single responsibility) while still offering a consistent API.

 Don't forget to add your changes to the [changelog](CHANGELOG.md).